-Question Response 1.
-What is management's assessment of the risk that the financial statements may be materially misstated due to fraud and what are the principal reasons?
+Enquiries of management - in relation to fraud Question Response What is management's assessment of the risk that the financial statements may be materially misstated due to fraud and what are the principal reasons?
 The assessed risk that the financial statements are materially misstated due to fraud is extremely low.
 Management are not aware of any fraud or potential fraud that would materially impact on the financial statements.
 This assessment is made on the basis of robust and comprehensive counter fraud and internal audit services.
 All potential fraud cases are rigorously investigated and pursued by the Health Board's counter fraud service.
 Internal Audit also undertake a detailed annual review of the main financial systems from which the financial statements are prepared.
 2. What processes are employed to identify and respond to the risks of fraud more generally and specific risks of misstatement in the financial statements?
-The Health Board has a well established year- end accounts closure process.
+The complex contents of the content of th The Health Board has a well established year- end accounts closure process.
 This includes an analytical review which aims to mitigate against the risks of any financial misstatements.
 The Health Board's internal auditors also annually review the fundamental financial systems upon which the financial statements are based.
 The risks around fraud are mitigated by a robust and well-resourced counter fraud programme.
 In addition there is a Post Payment Verification